-- Feed envelopes manually (if you are not using the special envelope cassette). - Envelopes can be printed only on the front side. - Since you need to print addresses in a particular area on envelopes, you must give the printer the proper print coordinates to print the addresses.
-See Section 2.9 for more information about printing on envelopes. - You cannot print in the 15 mm (3/5") border around the envelope. - Use the rear output tray.
+- Feed envelopes manually (if you are not using the special envelope cassette or envelope feeder). - The optional envelope feeder cannot be used in the Auto feed mode. - Envelopes can be printed only on the front side. - Since you need to print addresses in a particular area on envelopes, you must give the printer the proper print coordinates to print the addresses.
+See Section 2.10 for more information about printing on envelopes. - You cannot print in the 15 mm (3/5") border around the envelope. - Use the rear output tray (printout selector set for faceup print). - Install the optional envelope cassette only into the upper cassette slot.

-5.3 Transparency Specifications
+5.3 Transparencies

-Table 5-3 and Table 5-4 contain information on the sizes and specifications of transparencies that can be used with the DEClaser 2100 printer.
+Table 5-3 and Table 5-4 contain information on the sizes and specifications of transparencies that can be used with the DEClaser 2200 printer.

 Table 5-3: Transparency Sizes

 Transparency Size Dimensions

 A4 210 mm x 297 mm

 Letter 8 1⁄2" x 11"